 Scholarly Commons Citation

 Regan, Milton C., "Book Review of Jean Stefancic & Richard Delgado, How Lawyers Lose Their Way: A Profession Fails Its Creative Minds (2005)" (2005).
 Georgetown Law Faculty Publications and Other Works.
-Paper 594.
+594.